-ARTD = arts; BSSD = behavioral and social sciences; HUMD = humanities; NSLD = natural sciences with a laboratory; NSND = natural sciences without a laboratory.
+An abbreviation listed here indicates that the course can be used to meet General Education distribution requirements: ARTD = arts; BSSD = behavioral and social sciences; HUMD = humanities; NSLD = natural sciences with a laboratory; NSND = natural sciences without a laboratory.

 [M] indicates that the course is a global and cultural perspectives course.
 All A.A. and A.S. programs have a requirement that one course within the program must be a global and cultural perspectives course.
-If a campus abbreviation is included, the course is offered only on the specified campus(es).
-This is the title of the course.
-The course code includes the subject designator and the course number.
-The letters CE indicate that credit for -ZZZZ 110 The Course Description (NSLD[M]) (R only) CE the course may be obtained by taking Starts with a sentence fragment.
+If a campus abbreviation is included, the course is offered only on the specified campus(es).\ This is the title of the course.
+The course code includes the subject designator and the course The letters CE indicate that credit for -ZZZZ 110 The Course Description (NSLD/M]) (R only) CE the course may be obtained by taking Starts with a sentence fragment.
 The rest of the course description an examination.
-For courses offered on should be complete, declarative sentences that provide concise multiple campuses, the letters G, R and/or A PREREOUISITE is a TP/SS indicated the campus(es) offering the information.
+For courses offered on should be complete, declarative sentences that provide concise multiple campuses, the letters G, R and/or TP/SS indicated the campus(es) offering the information.
 Be brief and try to limit it to 40 words or less. college-level course, equivalent examination: CE-R, or CE-G and TP/SS. expertise, or other knowledge -PREREQUISITE: ZZZZ 100.
-COREQUISITE: ZZZZ 115. that is required before a student PRE- or COREQUISITE: ZZZZ 109 or consent of department. may enroll in the desired course.
-A course listed under PRE--Assessment levels: ENGL 101/101A, MATH 093, READ 120. or COREQUISITE may be Two hours lecture, four hours laboratory each week. taken either before or with the desired course.
-In some cases, a 4 semester hours. prerequisite or corequisite may be waived with the consent of the instructor or the department.
-Assessment Levels identify the English, The number of mathematics, and reading courses for which semester hours is the a student should be eligible to enroll.
-A same as the number of slashmark between course codes indicates credits. that either course is acceptable to meet the requirement; in the example shown here, students should be eligible to enroll in either ENGL 101 or ENGL 101A, as well as
+COREQUISITE: ZZZZ 115. that is required before a student PRE- or COREQUISITE: ZZZZ 109 or consent of department. may enroll in the desired course. -Assessment levels: ENGL 101/101A, MATH 093, READ 120.
+Two hours lecture, four hours laboratory each week. taken either before or with the desired course.
+In some cases, a 4 semester hours. prerequisite or corequisite may be waived with the consent of the Assessment Levels identify the English, The number of mathematics, and reading courses for which semester hours is the a student should be eligible to enroll.
+A same as the number of slashmark between course codes indicates credits. that either course is acceptable to meet the requirement; in the example shown here, students should be eligible to enroll in either ENGL 101 or ENGL 101A, as well as MATH 094 and READ 120.